 There are several LEDs on the control panel and on the drive carriers to keep you constantly informed of the overall status of the system.
-The SC217HD+ chassis includes two front panels on the handles of the chassis, which control each of the two nodes in the system.
+SC217 models include four front panels on the handles of the chassis which control each of the systems.